Xinjian-Zhang/notlar/ap.md

 > truncate spec
 > toZero spec

-// 6.
-Using the function update, define the functions
-//
-//   toZero : float -> Selector -> Ecma -> Ecma
-//
-// and
-//
-//   truncate : int -> Selector -> Ecma -> Ecma
-//
-// so that
-//
-//   toZero x s e
-//
-// evaluates to an Ecma that is otherwise the same as e except that the
-// values selected by s have each of their numeric values y replaced by 0
-// if y is in the range [-x, x].
-//
-//   truncate n s e
-//
-// evaluates to an Ecma that is otherwise the same as e except that the
-// values selected by s have each of their string values y truncated to
-// length n.
-//
-// These functions should not be defined recursively; define them in
-// terms of update.

 Using the function update, define the functions

 `totoZero : float -> Selector -> Ecma -> Ecma`